-Around 1900, Martens proposed the following definition: “Hardness is the resistance of a body to the indentation by another (harder) body.”
+Around 1900, Martens proposed the following definition for hardness testing: “Hardness is the resistance of a body to the indentation by another (harder) body.”
 This simple but precise definition has taken its place in technical circles, and is just as valid today as it was then.
 Technical hardness is a mechanical characteristic used to describe a material or the state of a material.

 Hardness cannot be measured directly, but is derived from primary measured variables (for example test load, indentation depth, indentation area).
 Depending on the test method, the hardness value is determined from one of the following: